ThatMantis/POH_Lab_ONT_NGS/_episodes/08-Variant_Calling.md

 ![Variants viewed on IGV](../fig/VC/Variants_on_IGV.png)

-And of course, if the sample size is small, users may choose to look at IGV to manually record the variants observed -- just as how some of you might have been doing traditionally for small scale mutangenesis studies sequenced by Sanger sequencing and viewed on Benchling/BLAST.
+From the image above, we can already clearly see what variants are present in each of our 4 samples.
+And of course, in an actual experimental workflow, if the sample size is small, users may choose to look at IGV to manually record the variants observed -- just as how some of you might have been doing traditionally for small scale mutangenesis studies sequenced by Sanger sequencing and viewed on Benchling/BLAST.
+But what if we are talking about large sequences of interest (such as in an entire genome), with hundreds of samples to look at?
+Lets imagine that is the case for now... :) .

 ### 7. Variant Calling.